Brock University: Rodman Hall Art Centre

-The School of Fine and Performing Arts owns Rodman Hall, a downtown art gallery and teaching centre.
-The Centre provides exhibit space, fine art services and resources to the students and faculty of Brock University.
-Nationally, Rodman Hall supports the development of artists and cultural workers in southern Ontario through the dissemination of contemporary art, the management of the region's pre-eminent art collection, and the preservation of a significant historic house and gardens.
+The School of Fine and Performing Arts owned Rodman Hall from 2003 until 2020.
+It was used as a downtown art gallery and teaching centre.
+The Centre provided exhibit space, fine art services and resources to the students and faculty of Brock University.
+Nationally, Rodman Hall supported the development of artists and cultural workers in southern Ontario through the dissemination of contemporary art, the management of the region's pre-eminent art collection, and the preservation of a significant historic house and gardens.

+The site was purchased by a local developer from The University in 2020, converted to a hotel and event space, and renamed the Rodman Hall Boutique Hotel and Events Centre.

 Academics

 Brock's undergraduate and graduate degree programs are administered by seven faculties.

 Faculty of Applied Health Sciences

 Brock University's Faculty of Applied Health Sciences contains five academic departments: Department of Health Sciences, Department of Kinesiology, Department of Nursing, Department of Recreation & Leisure Studies, and Department of Sport Management.
 The faculty offers 11 undergraduate programs, seven master's degrees, and three doctoral fields of study.
-The Faculty houses a Biosafety level 3 facility.
+The Faculty houses a biosafety level 3 facility.

 Brock University's Department of Health Sciences offers the only undergraduate degree in Public Health in Canada.

-The department also offer duo undergraduate programs (4 years total), each pairing a Community Health (Pass) degree with either a Pharmacy Technician, Dental Hygiene or Massage Therapy certification (two of four years at a partnered college).
+The department also offers duo undergraduate programs (4 years total), each pairing a Community Health (Pass) degree with either a Pharmacy Technician, Dental Hygiene or Massage Therapy certification (two of four years at a partnered college).

 Starting in 2011, the Public Health Honours program sets a new standard in Health Sciences, requiring three years of statistic classes as a part of the graduation requirement beginning with the class of 2015.